 We created this guide to help other like minded house rabbit owners with help and advice.
 We are not affiliated with any other groups or companies.
 We would not review a product for any reason other than we consider it to be a good choice for you and your rabbit based on our own experience and the experience of the members of our bunny proofing community on facebook.

-Yes it is important for your bunnies health and happiness to have places of shelter to rest in and relax.
-A well placed shelter may even encourage them to spend more time with you and away from unsuitable areas such as under your couch and bed.
+It is important for your rabbits wellbeing to have places of shelter to explore and rest in.
+Providing your rabbit with a hideout toy will also encourage them to spend less time in unsuitable places such as under your couch and bed.

-Bunnies don't like being cornered or trapped so the best type of hideout will give your rabbit space to turn around in and have more than one way to exit.
-Remember your rabbit may also enjoy jumping on top of their hideout so make sure its a sturdy construction.
+Rabbits do not like being cornered or trapped so the best type of rabbit hideout toy will give them space to turn around in and have more than one exit.
+Remember your rabbit may also enjoy jumping on top of their hideout toy so make sure it is a sturdy construction.

 Bunnies like to have a place of shelter to rest in.
 If you have enough room in your bunnies enclosure for a shelter as well as plenty of space for them to hop about, a hideout will act as an inner sanctum where they can feel safe and relax.

-Rabbits like to rest in places of shelter where they can stay out of sight and harms way.
-They prefer a place where they can keep an eye on what's going on, away from busy corridors and noise.
-Avoid places that can get very hot or cold like a conservatory or where there is a draft.
+Rabbits like to snooze in places with shelter where they can stay out of harm's way.
+They prefer a place where they can keep an eye on what is going on, away from busy corridors and noise.
+They prefer to relax in hideout toys with more than one escape route.